-• Guided Installation: The most common way of installing Connect.
-If Connect is not installed or needs upgrading when you try to upload or download files from an Aspera web app, such as Aspera Faspex or Aspera Shares, you are prompted to install Connect and guided through the process.

-• Manual Installation: For system-wide (multi-user) installations, and a fallback method for users with non-typical web apps.
-You first install the Connect web extension for your browser.
+- Guided Installation: The most common way of installing Connect.
+If Connect is not installed or needs upgrading when you try to upload or download files from an Aspera web app, such as Aspera Faspex or Aspera Shares, you are prompted to install Connect and guided through the process. - Manual Installation: For system-wide (multi-user) installations, and a fallback method for users with non-typical web apps.
+You first install the Connect web extension for your browser (with the exception of Internet Explorer).
 You then install the Connect application by running a desktop installer you download from the Aspera website.